 Another common complaint is that the unit is under powered.
 While the motor is under 200 watts, most users report having great success using the dough hooks to stir up peanut butter.
-The wire beaters should be able to go through mashed potatoes, but a few people say they can’t power through it, and the unit tends to stop working a few a few uses.
+The wire beaters should be able to go through mashed potatoes, but a few people say they have had difficulty with this task, and the unit tends to stop working with a few uses.

 As I’ve been reading into these complaints, they sound like manufacturer issues rather than user error.
 Too many people have reported they’re incredibly happy with their KHM926, and that leads me to believe the rare bad review seems to be the exception rather than the standard.
-Don’t tolerate a lemon; KitchenAid’s warranty will switch it out hassle free.
+Don’t tolerate a lemon – KitchenAid’s warranty will enable you to switch it out, hassle free.
 Read more about that later in this review.

 Tips, Tricks, and Techniques

-Since this model has all the possible attachments, definitely use the attachment meant for the job.
-For instance, if cinnamon rolls are on the menu for next weekend, the dough hooks are going to be ideal for the job.
+Since this model has all the possible attachments, definitely use the attachment meant for the job at hand.
+For instance, if cinnamon rolls are on the menu for next weekend, the dough hooks are going to be ideal for this task.
 While they look flimsy, trust that the Turbo Beaters are going to handle cookie dough just fine.
 The pro whisk will take care of egg whites with no problem.

 Cleaning and Care

-The care and cleaning is super easy: eject any of the stainless-steel accessories used and put them in the dishwasher.
+The care and cleaning of this product is super easy: eject any of the stainless steel accessories that you’ve used and put them in the dishwasher.
 That’s it!
 Alternatively, the accessories can be hand washed and dried immediately.

 The motor housing unit and power cord only need to be wiped with a damp cloth.
 Unplug the unit, wipe it down, and store.

 For particularly bad messes, unplug the unit, wipe the hand mixer with a warm, sudsy cloth, and then wipe off with a damp cloth.
-Doing a once over with a dry cloth would be best practice in this scenario.
+Doing a once-over with a dry cloth afterwards is the best practice in this scenario.

 Dimensions and Specs

-The appliance is 7.5 x 7 x 3.5 inches and weighs 3 and a half pounds.
-The outer casing is made of polycarbonate and the Turbo Beater II accessories are made of stainless-steel.
+The appliance is 7.5 x 7 x 3.5 inches and weighs 3.5 pounds.
+The outer casing is made of polycarbonate, and the Turbo Beater II accessories are made of stainless steel.

-The motor is 150-watts and the voltage are 120 AC only.
+The motor is 150 watts, and the voltage is 120 AC only.